Chanda-Abdul/Angular-Galleria-Slideshow/README.md

   - [x] Tablet @  <b>768px</b>
   - [x] Desktop @ <b>1440px</b>
 - [x] See hover states for all interactive elements on the page
-- [ ] Navigate the slideshow and view each painting in a lightbox
+- [x] Navigate the slideshow and view each painting in a lightbox
 <!-- * Dynamic Component for this * -->
 <!--
 - [ ]  router by /:id

-- [ ] footer stickiness/height
 - *Service*
-  - *Observable*

   - pause show
-  - show preview?

  -->
 <!-- - [ ] TO-DO => Deploy -->

-## Screenshot
+## Screenshots
 ### Mobile View @ `375px`
 <!-- ![](./screenshot.jpg) -->
 ### Tablet View @ `768px`